Nathaniel Code

-Nathaniel Robert Code Jr. (born March 12, 1956), known as The Cedar Grove Killer, is an American serial killer and rapist who stalked and murdered at least eight people in Shreveport, Louisiana between 1984 and 1987.
-He was sentenced to death for four of these killings and has been on death row in Louisiana for over 31 years, despite the wishes of his victims' family members for his execution.
+Nathaniel Robert Code, Jr. (born March 12, 1956) is an American serial killer and mass murderer who murdered eight people at their residences in Shreveport, Louisiana, between 1984 and 1987.
+He is perhaps best known for killing four members of the Cheney-Culbert family in the neighborhood of Cedar Grove in 1985.
+Tried for only those murders, he was found guilty and sentenced to death in 1990.

 Early life

 Nathaniel Robert Code Jr. was born on March 12, 1956.
-Six months after his birth, his parents divorced, and so his great aunt Josephine Code and his grandfather William T. Code raised him.
-As a child, Code, who was nicknamed Junior, was considered off by family members, noted for his tendencies to stop in the middle of a sentence and stare blankly into space for a while before continuing.
-He was also alleged to have set fire to animals.
+His parents divorced only six months later and his great-aunt Josephine Code and grandfather William T. Code raised him.
+As a child, Code, who was nicknamed Junior, was noted for his tendencies to stop in the middle of a sentence and stare blankly for a while before continuing.
+He was alleged to have set fire to animals during his adolescence.
 After failing ninth-grade, Code dropped out of high school.
 He began living with his uncle Johnny Boyd shortly after.
 In 1971, Code was shot four times by Boyd after an argument.
 Code was able to run four blocks down where he collapsed on the street, and soon after, two patrolmen found him.
-Code told them that Boyd, whom he knew as "uncle Joe", had done it.
+Code told officers that Boyd, whom he knew as "Uncle Joe," had done it.
 Boyd was later arrested.

 In July 1975, Code was charged with aggravated rape and burglary in connection with the assault of a 20-year-old woman on June 30.
 He pleaded guilty to attempted aggravated rape in November 1975 and was sentenced to 15 years in prison.
-While still incarcerated, in 1983, his birth mother died.
-Code was released on good behavior in January 1984, and afterwards Code got a job at Fitzgerald's Contractors, but after a 1985 incident where he attacked a co-worker over what radio-station they would listen to, Code was fired.
-On February 3, 1986, he married 27-year-old Vera Code.
+While incarcerated, his birth mother died.
+Code was released on good behavior in January 1984 and began work at Fitzgerald's Contractors, but after a 1985 incident where he attacked a co-worker over a radio-station dispute, Code was fired.
+On February 3, 1986 he married 27-year-old Vera Code.